composer/composer/doc/03-cli.md

 configuration value.
 For settings that can take an array of values (like `github-protocols`), more than one setting-value arguments are allowed.

-See the [config schema section](04-schema.md#config) for valid configuration options.
+See the [Config](06-config.md) chapter for valid configuration options.

 ### Options